-Scholarships and fellowships are a great way to pay for college tuition and other expenses.
-You might wonder, what’s the difference between scholarships and fellowships?
+Scholarships and fellowships are a great way to pay for college tuition and other expenses, as well as gain professional development experience.
+You might wonder, what’s the difference between a scholarship and a fellowship?

 Scholarships are generally funds for students attending educational institutions for the purpose of study at the undergraduate or graduate level.
 They can be awarded based on merit, financial need, grades, community service, major, class level, city or county of residence, and more.